LTUC/amman-dotnet-401d2/Curriculum/Class27/Facilitator/README.md

 Razor pages are new and a little different than what they are used to.
 Ideally, after creating a Register and Login page, they should get the idea of what a Razor Page is.

 ## What bugs, issues, or surprises have come up in the past for this class?

-Often students forget the `.UseAuthentication()` in the configure method in the startup file.
+If taghelpers are not working, make sure you have the `_ViewImports` file with the tag helper declaration in it within that folder.
+Be sure to use the wizard/generator to create the `_ViewImports` and not manually create it.